ckinson/Autism-Project/README.md

 ## Hack-athon scope

-The Hack-athon event will focus on the
+The Hackathon event will focus on the

 #### In-Scope
     - Data Storage in the Cloud